act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 8

-This text has an insufficient contrast but it does not express anything in human language so it still passes.
+This text does not convey anything in human language.

 ```html
 <p style="color: #000; background: #666;">